ronbentley1/Lets-Make-Music/README.md

 Transcribing a Score

 It helps to be neat and tidy when coding a musical score into commands.
 Work bar by bar according to the score's time signature, commenting each bar with its bar number and adding any other comments that may be helpful.
-This approach assist in debugging your code as I can guarantee that you will introduce incorrect notes and/or note/rest durations.
+This approach assists in debugging your code as I can guarantee that you will introduce incorrect notes and/or note/rest durations.
 Listening to the score playing for accuracy whilst reading through the code bar by bar soon identifies where things are wrong.

 Out of the Box